Love builds brands. What builds love?

 More than other categories, people expect packaged goods to share their values.
-61% of consumers expect CPG brands to actively support environmental causes.
+66% of consumers expect FMCG brands to actively support environmental causes.
 Align with your consumers' values, and the love will grow.

 Drive love with relationships

 Cars are all about the journey.
-The buyer experience means 50% more to brand love in the auto industry than anywhere else.
-That's why the best auto brands build individual relationships, target with premium experiences, and get very, very personal.
+The buyer experience means 52% more to brand love in the auto industry than anywhere else.
+That's why the best auto brands build individual relationships, target with premium experiences and get very, very personal.

 Show people a personal side

 Trust is a big part of what drives love for tech and telecom brands.
 It's 80% more important here than in other categories.
-So get personal—be the T&T giant that makes every person feel like they're your only customer.
+So get personal — be the tech and telecoms giant that makes every person feel like they're your only customer.
 When they feel they can count on you for fairness and reliability, their love is yours.

 Shine the spotlight on trust

 People look to entertainment for the hottest trends and the best experiences, more than any other industry.
 But entertainment brands scored 50% lower in trust compared to the average across industries.
-Go beyond just hawking your latest release: form meaningful bonds with audiences by creating utility, value, and personalized experiences in all your touchpoints.
+Go beyond just selling your latest release: form meaningful bonds with audiences by creating utility, value and personalised experiences in all your touchpoints.
 Custom content and more precise targeting could be the way to set yourself apart.

 Put everything into innovation

-In finance, people are bullish on function and trust, bearish on trends and experiences.
+In finance, people are bullish on function and trust and bearish on trends and experiences.
 But this represents a big opportunity.
 Finance brands can build love by focusing on innovation.
 Push the way you engage with customers through your product, and things will start looking up.

 Go above and beyond for passengers

 What makes travel unique is the importance of respecting people.
-It's 50% more important here than in other industries.
+It's 150% more important here than in other industries.
 This means that a brand with a strong persona will take a backseat to brands that deliver on personal, consumer-first relationships.
-So give that guy in coach an extra bag of pretzels.
+So give that guy in coach an extra bag of snacks.
 It might pay off.

 No surprise here: Apple is the poster brand for trendsetting.
 Their products literally change the way we live.
 It's this relentless pursuit of what's next that keeps consumers head over heels.

-HuffPost isn't shy about supporting issues.
-That's why 44% of love for the brand comes from sharing their readers' values.
-They're a hit with millennials for that very reason.
-People are drawn to brands that align with what they believe in.
-And that's true for news now more than ever.
+HuffPost has always been a leader in its field.
+That's why 29% of love for the brand comes from setting trends and being thought leaders.
+They're a hit with Millennials for that very reason.
+People are drawn to brands that align with what they believe in, and that's true for news now more than ever.

 Let's make some brand love